qingjianmoxie/cs-learning/distsysbook/1_intro.md

 Then, what matters for latency is not the amount of old data, but rather the speed at which new data "takes effect" in the system.
 For example, latency could be measured in terms of how long it takes for a write to become visible to readers.

-The other key point based on this definition is that if nothing happens, there is no "latent period".
+The other key point based on this definition is that if nothing happens, there is no "latent period(潜伏期)".
 A system in which data doesn't change doesn't (or shouldn't) have a latency problem.

-In a distributed system, there is a minimum latency that cannot be overcome: the speed of light limits how fast information can travel, and hardware components(组件) have a minimum latency cost incurred per operation (think RAM and hard drives but also CPUs).
+In a distributed system, there is a minimum latency that cannot be overcome: the speed of light limits how fast information can travel, and hardware components(组件) have a minimum latency cost incurred per operation (think RAM and hard drives but also CPUs).(硬件组件(如RAM和硬盘驱动器，以及cpu)的每个操作所产生的最小延迟成本)

 How much that minimum latency impacts your queries depends on the nature(性质) of those queries and the physical distance the information needs to travel.